andyarensman/prepacker-app/README.md

 # Future Updates

 I may allow the user to upload photos, share their lists somehow, have container groupings, have a 'wearing' section that doesn't go towards the pack weight, and possibly a few other things.
 This may require some semi-major reworking.
 On the backend, the models would be easy to add to, but on the frontend there would need to be some new controls for the user in a few locations and I would have to handle the data from the backend carefully.
 It may be nice to have custom categories at some point as well.

-I might reorder the tabs to "Gear Closet - New List - Saved List" since that is the order or using the app.

 Right now the checklists don't do much on their own other than congratulate users - it would be nice to keep track of how many times a user used the list.